 If central intravenous (IV) line sepsis is suspected, remove the line and send the tip for semiquantitative bacterial culture.
 If culture of the catheter tip yields positive results and demonstrates 15 or more colonies and if the isolate from the tip matches the isolate from the blood culture, an infection associated with the central IV line is diagnosed.

-ICU patients are at a greater risk of colonization by MRSA, vancomycin-resistant enterococci (VRE), and carbapenem-resistant Enterobacteriaceae (CRE).
+ICU patients are at a greater risk for colonization by MRSA, vancomycin-resistant enterococci (VRE), and carbapenem-resistant Enterobacteriaceae (CRE).
 It is critical to deescalate or change the empiric antibiotic regimen once the organism susceptibilities are available.

 Buffy coat analysis of CBC may be useful in identifying certain infectious agents, although the yield is low.[50]